 Smoothie Substitutions

-- Swap the sugar for honey to keep it healthier.
+- Swap the sugar for honey to keep it healthier like I do in this recipe for mango smoothie.

-- If you’d like more fruit, mix in 1/2 banana and 1 cup strawberries (I recommend both frozen).
+- If you’d like more frozen fruit, mix in 1/2 frozen banana and 1 cup strawberries.
+Try some mango, too, like in my pineapple smoothie.

-- For more protein, add a scoop of vanilla protein powder (this will change the flavor a bit, but will still taste delicious).
+- For more protein, add a scoop of vanilla protein powder (the flavor will change flavor a bit, but still taste delicious) or add Greek yogurt for a breakfast smoothie.

 - Substitute the coconut milk for coconut cream for a thicker and sweeter smoothie.